cookiegeyser/branch-protect/README.md

   }
 }
 ```
-You will need to replace any new lines with new lines characters `\n` to save this secret in the app settings/environment variables.
-Do not check in this file to source.
+You will need to replace any new lines with newline characters `\n` to save this secret as a string in the app settings/environment variables.

+:warning: **Do not check in this file to the source code!**

 The VS Code Azure Functions Extension can upload these local settings to a deployed app.

 Right click on the function app in the Azure Functions extension, and select Upload Local Settings

 ![](docs/upload-settings.png)

+:partying_face: Hooray!
+Your app is configured and deployed.

 ## Development